China mourns thousands who died in country's coronavirus epidemic

 China reported 64 new asymptomatic cases as of Friday, including 26 travellers arriving in the country from overseas.
 That takes the total number of asymptomatic people currently under medical observation to 1,030, including 729 in Hubei.

-Reporting by Ryan Woo, Liangping Gao and Se Young Lee in Beijing and Brenda Goh and Thomas Suen in Wuhan; Editing by Sandra Maler and Lincoln Feast.
+Reporting by Ryan Woo, Liangping Gao and Se Young Lee in Beijing and Brenda Goh and Thomas Suen in Wuhan; Editing by Sandra Maler, Lincoln Feast and Jane Wardell.